Chevrolet Fleetline: Style

-The exterior sported smooth curves, chrome and stainless trim.
-In the earlier models the rear bumper had an optional center bumper guard that had to be ratcheted out of the way so the trunk cover could be lifted.
-Front and rear bumpers had optional chrome "tips", a dress-up item that bolted to the ends of the stock bumper.
-Not a Chevrolet option but a popular after market feature was a large external sunshade that protected the driver from glare off of the metal dash board.
-The 1949 to 1952 models were completely different from the earlier years' with the fleetline "fastback" shape being quite distinct from a normal sedan shape.
+The exterior has smooth curves, chrome and stainless trim.
+In the earlier models the rear bumper has an optional center bumper guard that has to be ratcheted out of the way so the trunk cover can be lifted.
+Front and rear bumpers were offered with optional chrome "tips", a dress-up item that bolts to the ends of the stock bumper.
+Not a Chevrolet option but a popular after market feature was a large external sunshade that protects the driver from glare off of the metal dashboard.
+The 1949 to 1952 models are completely different from the earlier years, with the fleetline "fastback" shape being quite distinct from a normal sedan shape.
 The fastback appearance was shared with all General Motors products from 1942 until 1949, where the appearance is called a "Club Coupe" or "Sedanette" depending on the brand.

-The interior had cloth bench seats and a metal dash sometimes with a simulated burle woodgrain.
-The radio was a simple mono vacuum tube type radio with integrated speaker.
-An ash tray was located in the right side of the dash, close to the clock Depending upon the year there were both choke and throttle cables on the dash.
-On the right side was the choke lever.
-In the earlier years the clock was integrated into the glove compartment door and was of a manual-wind seven-day type.
-In the 1949 and 1950 models the clock was next to the glove box and with the redesigned dash board, the clock was on the top of the dash, in a center pod.
-Also, this revised dash had two round pods for the speedometer and the other gauges while the 1949 and 1950 models had one large round pod directly in front of the steering wheel on the dash.
+The interior has cloth bench seats and a metal dash sometimes with a simulated burle woodgrain.
+The radio is a simple mono vacuum tube type with integrated speaker.
+An ashtray is on the right side of the dash, near the clock Depending on the year there are both choke and throttle cables on the dash.
+On the right side is the choke lever.
+In the earlier model years the clock is integrated into the glove compartment door and is of a manual-wind seven-day type.
+In the 1949 and 1950 models the clock is next to the glove box and with the redesigned dash board, the clock is on the top of the dash, in a center pod.
+Also, this revised dash has two round pods for the speedometer and other gauges, while the 1949 and 1950 models hav one large round pod directly in front of the steering wheel on the dash.